hanslhansl/loop-to-constant/README.md

 ### Dependencies
 - [Sympy](https://www.sympy.org/en/index.html)
 ## A real world example
 Finding a closed from formula for for loops is all well and good, but what do we actually need that for?

-The code that got me to write this algorithm can be found in [real_world_example.cpp](real_world_example.cpp).
+Imagine you have $n$ apples to give away and there are $5$ people in need of apples.
+How many possibilities to distribute your apples to the $5$ people are there?
+If $n = 0$, there are $p = 0$ possibilities.
+If $n = 1$, $p = 5$ because you can give your apple to person $1$, $2$, $3$, $4$ or $5$.
+If $n = 2$, $p = 15$.
+There actually exists a mathematical formula for this.

+In my situation there were additional constraints: There was a maximum and minimum number of apples per person.
+The maximum was the same for all persons, the minimum values varied.
+No formula exists for this modified problem.

+The function in [real_world_example.cpp](real_world_example.cpp) returns a `std::vector` of all possible apple distributions (not just the number of possibilities).
+Depending on the parameters there might be millions of possibilities resulting in millions of calls to `std::vector::push_back` resulting in many, many, many reallocations.
+Not millions, but still a lot.
+Reallocations are expensive.

+The solution: Using this algorithm to calculate the number of possibilities first.
+Once you know this number you can reserve just as much memory as necessary resulting in just a single allocation and no reallocations.
+(Btw., no, a linked list wouldn't have solved the problem.
+A linked list doesn't require reallocations, yes, but it requires one small allocation per element which is way more expensive than just a single big allocation)
 ## Performance
 ### Time complexity
 ### Runtime